• Skip to primary navigation

 Thai Buddhist Monk collecting alms on Jomtien Beach Road, Pattaya Thailand.

-Rise early in the morning and take to the streets of Pattaya with your camera and you will see a stark contrast to the bustling night time scenes.
+Rise early in the morning and take to the streets of Pattaya and you will see a stark contrast to the bustling night time scenes.
 You will also witness the traditional act of giving alms to the monks, a scene you could witness anywhere in Thailand, yep, even in Pattaya

-Thai tradition and culture is on display all around you, have you ever noticed a Thai give you the traditional Thai wai greeting, surely you noticed all the shoes on the doorsteps of houses and even some shops, you can’t have missed the lucky charms on counter tops, those swinging phallus’s are not there simply to shock you.
-What about the first time you noticed a little cart selling fried grasshoppers and beetles, was that a culture shock ?.
+You can’t have missed the lucky charms on counter tops, and those swinging phallus’s are not there simply to shock you.
+What about the first time you noticed a little cart selling fried grasshoppers and beetles, was that a culture shock?
 These are all traditional Thai behavior traits, from Chiang Rai to Songkla, from Soi 6 to Pattaya Town Hall.
-It doesn’t matter where you are in Thailand the basic traditions and culture are the same, the very same as in Pattaya.
+It doesn’t matter where you are in Thailand, the basic traditions and culture are the same.

 Thais Snack Food (fried insects)